Comparative Causal Mediation and Relaxing the Assumption of No Mediator-Outcome Confounding: An Application to International Law and Audience Costs: Motivation for Comparing Causal Mediation Effects

-Instead, to enable efficient policy targeting, it would be useful to investigate the causal mechanism differences between the two job training programs.
-While their ATEs may have been roughly equal, it is possible they achieved their positive effects on employment via different channels.
+For instance, consider an experimental study on job training programs, aimed at finding employment for lower-income adults.
+Imagine the study is implemented in a handful of towns and involves two training programs (i.e. two treatments and a control condition of no training).
+A preliminary analysis of the results may reveal that both programs have roughly equal-sized effects on employment, and a superficial interpretation of these results would then be that the two programs are interchangeable.
+However, to enable more efficient policy targeting, it would be useful to investigate the causal mechanism differences between the two job training programs, as it is possible they achieved their positive effects on employment via different channels.
 One program may have achieved its primary effect by increasing the job search motivation of its participants, while the other may have achieved its primary effect by helping its participants to develop specific skills.
-If equipped with such knowledge, policymakers would be in a much better position to make optimal decisions on which job training program to introduce in different localities.
-For instance, certain local economies may have a low supply of low-skill jobs and a relatively higher supply of skilled jobs, and thus the training program working primarily through the skill-development channel would be preferred in this locality.
-In other words, knowledge of the relative causal anatomies of the two training programs would enable more insightful comparative evaluation and ultimately more optimal policy targeting.
+If equipped with such knowledge, policymakers would be in a much better position to make optimal decisions on which job training program to introduce in different localities, depending upon local economic conditions.